-This Low-Carb Cheese Danish is made with Fat Head dough that is grain free, tree-nut free and made without sugar!
+This Low-Carb Keto Cheese Danish is made with Fathead dough that is grain free, tree-nut free and made without sugar!
+Just 3 g net carb per serving!

-You might be wondering why the word FAT HEAD in the title right?
-Or maybe some of you know what I'm talking about and you are super excited for this recipe!
+You might be wondering why the word fathead is in the title right?
+Maybe some of you know what I'm talking about and you are super excited for this keto recipe!

-If you've never heard of Fat Head dough before you may be very new to low carb living.
+If you've never heard of Fathead dough before, you may be very new to a low-carb diet or keto diet.
 It's a simple dough that is basically made of CHEESE!
+It's a cheese dough!

 Yep.
 You heard right!